Sajakhtar/wesbos_javascript/README.md

 ### DOM: Selecting Elements

-In index.html, best to place the JS `<script>` tag right before the closing body, else the JS run before it can observe the DOM.
+In index.html, best to place the JS `<script>` tag right before the closing body, else the JS is downloaded and run before it can observe the DOM.
+There are ways to get around that using `async` and `defer`.
+Placing the `<script>` tag right before the closing body ensures that the html is download before the JS, so that the JS has access to the DOM.

 Ways around that issue is to create a `function init() {...}` and below the function add `document.addEventListener('DOMContentLoaded', init)`.

 Before interaction with elements on page, you first need to select the element, then you can listen for clicks, change content, add content, remove it.
-Two main ways to select elements, `document.querySelector()` which gives one elements and `document.querySelectorAll()` gives all elements in a NodeList, like an array withouth .map(), .reduce() built - good interview questions.
+Two main ways to select elements, `document.querySelector()` which gives one elements and `document.querySelectorAll()` gives all elements in a NodeList, like an array without the built-in method like `.map()`, `.filter()`, `.reduce()` - good interview questions.

 - you can run `querySelector()` on any other element selected already selected to select it's children i.e. `mySelectedElement.querySelector('.item')`